danhp/electron-osx-appearance/README.md

 * `callback` Function

-Substribe to the Dark Mode changed event.
+Subscribe to the Dark Mode changed event.
 Runs `callback` when event is fired.

-Returns the `id` with which you can then unsubscribe with.
+Returns the `id` with which you can then unsubscribe.

 ### `isTintBlue()`